FAQs

 Is Heeler SOC 2 certified?

-Yes.
-Heeler is SOC 2 certified, and our complete compliance posture — controls, attestations, and security practices — is documented at our public Trust Center: trust.heeler.com.
+Yes — Heeler holds a SOC 2 Type II attestation.
+Our complete compliance posture — controls, attestations, and security practices — is documented at our public Trust Center: trust.heeler.com.